Alex B. Smith

 A year after High School, Smith moved to Saint Paul, Minnesota, where he attended McNally Smith School of Music to pursue a career in Music as a Bass Player.
 Alex was one of the co-founders of the Hard Rock band "I, Corvinus" in 2010 and performed on many stages around Minnesota and appeared on their debut EP, "When No One Is Listening".
 In addition, Smith has also managed and done social media work for many different artists in the area, ranging from Hip-Hop acts such as Caleb Paul & Fat Chris to Electronic DJs like Dead Tapes.
 Alex left I, Corvinus and took a leave from the music business in 2012.

 Smith also ran a personal variety blog, Courtside Seats to Hell in 2011-12, that talked about a wide array of topics, from Sports to Sex and Dating, and even sharing a few food recipes.
-Smith is Single and is currently residing in St. Paul, where he formerly worked as an independent Technical Consultant and is now a full-time Sports Handicapper & Writer.
+Smith is Single and is currently resides in St. Paul, where he formerly worked as an independent Technical Consultant and is now a full-time Sports Handicapper & Writer.